Visit Singapore – Marina Bay Sands

 Visit Singapore – More Sights

-- Orchard Road with over 2 km of shopping malls or try Bugis Street
+- Orchard Road with over 2 km of shopping malls and restaurants or try Bugis Street.

 - F1 Singapore Grand Prix